watir/watirbook/installation/windows.md

 ### PhantomJS ###

 To drive [PhantomJS](http://phantomjs.org/) (tested with version 1.9.2) download it, unzip the file and put it in any folder that is in your `PATH`.
-If you do not know what that is, see Internet Explorer chapter.
-Move the `phantomjs.exe` file to `C:\Ruby200\bin`.
+If you do not know what is `PATH`, see Internet Explorer chapter.
+In short, move `phantomjs.exe` file to Ruby folder, probably `C:\Ruby200\bin`.

 Let's try driving it: